ruanyf/react-demos/README.md

 );
 ```

-Attention, you have to use `<script type="text/babel">` to indicate JSX codes, and include `babel.min.js`, which is a [browser version](https://babeljs.io/docs/usage/browser/) of Babel and could be get inside a [babel-core@6](https://www.npmjs.com/package/babel-core) npm release, to actually perform the transformation in the browser.
+To actually perform the transformation in the browser, you must use `<script type="text/babel">` to indicate JSX code, and include `babel.min.js`, which is a [browser version](https://babeljs.io/docs/usage/browser/) of Babel and can be found in the [babel-core@6](https://www.npmjs.com/package/babel-core) npm release.

-Before v0.14, React use `JSTransform.js` to translate `<script type="text/jsx">`.
-It has been deprecated ([more info](https://facebook.github.io/react/blog/2015/06/12/deprecating-jstransform-and-react-tools.html)).
+Before v0.14, React used `JSTransform.js` to translate `<script type="text/jsx">`, but this is now deprecated ([more info](https://facebook.github.io/react/blog/2015/06/12/deprecating-jstransform-and-react-tools.html)).

 ## Demo02: Use JavaScript in JSX

 [demo](http://ruanyf.github.io/react-demos/demo02/) / [source](https://github.com/ruanyf/react-demos/blob/master/demo02/index.html)

-You could also use JavaScript in JSX.
-It takes angle brackets (&lt;) as the beginning of HTML syntax, and curly brackets (`{`) as the beginning of JavaScript syntax.
+You can also use JavaScript within JSX.
+Angle brackets (&lt;) symbolize the beginning of HTML syntax, while curly brackets (`{`) represent the beginning of JavaScript syntax.

 ```js
 var names = ['Alice', 'Emily', 'Kate'];